jhaaseyy/code_roc2_git_repository/README.md

 ```

 ### Typical Workflow and Common Git Commands
+Modify this to include the procedure for choosing the branch, provide instructions for how to do this here.
 1. At the start of each day or work session, always do a git pull to get the latest version of the repo.
 Remember to always cd into your Git folder.
 ```
 $ cd /directory/folder